surenenk/RAG_AI_CVE_automation/README.md

 │── main.py (optional)  # FastAPI Server (if deployed)
 │── README.md           # Project Documentation

-Future Enhancements
+🔮 Future Enhancements

 ✅ Automated CVE updates with cron jobs.

 ✅ Enhanced filtering by vendor or product.

 ✅ Real-time alerts for new vulnerabilities.

 ✅ Integration with security platforms (Splunk, SIEMs).

-Contributions
+🤝 Contributions

-Feel free to contribute by submitting PRs or reporting issues!
+Feel free to fork, submit PRs, or report issues!

-License
+📜 License

 This project is licensed under the MIT License.

+🚀 Stay Secure & Stay Updated! 🔐